-Chart 39Top 3 proposals to improve scale-up financing for companies in Europe
+Chart 39Top 3 proposals for improving scale-up financing for companies in Europe

-Note: The graph represents all the key features with at least 2 proposals.
+Note: The graph represents all the key features with at least two proposals.

-Webscraping and LLM analysis: robustness checks
+Web scraping and LLM analysis: robustness checks

 As part of a robustness check, the Structural Topic Model (STM) was applied to check the expert-based selection of the key topics against an LLM-driven analysis of the corpus.
-We first created a list of relevant n-grams, such as "financial-market" and "safe-assets," to capture specific concepts that frequently occur together in the literature.
-By forming these n-grams, we enhanced the model's ability to recognize compound terms that represent distinct financial concepts, improving the accuracy of topic generation.
+We first created a list of relevant n-grams, such as "financial-market" and "safe-assets", to capture specific concepts that frequently occur together in the literature.
+By forming these n-grams, we enhanced the model's ability to recognise compound terms that represent distinct financial concepts, improving the accuracy of topic generation.

-The result of the STM confirmed expert-judgement, as the main topics identified directly from the corpus prominently featured many of the terms 'manually' included in the list of topics.
-STM is a statistical model that identifies and groups recurring themes within a large set of documents based on word co-occurrences and latent topics.
-STM has the advantage of incorporating metadata (like publication year or document source) to observe how topics may vary across different subgroups or over time, making it particularly suitable for our corpus.
-In our case, we used STM to identify the main thematic areas across the documents, looking for patterns that would validate the selection of key topics.
-The alignment among topics suggests that our initial focus on themes such as financial regulation, capital markets, and risk management was indeed relevant to the literature, capturing the core subjects discussed within the corpus.
-The presence of these expected terms within the primary topics generated by STM demonstrates that our approach was well-targeted, confirming that our analysis concentrated on significant issues within the field.
-This robustness check through STM thus reinforces the validity of our thematic focus, providing an additional layer of confidence in the relevance of our findings.
+The result of the STM-confirmed expert judgement, with the main topics identified directly from the corpus, prominently featured many of the terms "manually" included in the list of topics.
+STM is a statistical model that identifies and measures latent topics within large sets of documents based on frequently cooccurring words.
+STM has the advantage of incorporating metadata (such as year of publication or document source) to observe how topics may vary across different subgroups or over time.
+This makes it particularly suitable for our corpus.
+In our case, we used STM to identify the main categories across the documents and looked for patterns that would validate the selection of key topics.
+The alignment among topics suggests that our initial focus on topics such as financial regulation, capital markets and risk management was indeed relevant to the literature and captured the core subjects discussed within the corpus.
+The presence of these expected terms within the primary topics generated by STM shows that our approach was welltargeted, confirming that our analysis concentrated on significant issues within the field.
+This robustness check through STM thus reinforces the validity of our thematic focus, providing an additional layer of confidence to the relevance of our findings.

-Concerning the LLM prompt for the classification, we optimized the process by experimenting with various low-temperature settings (0.2 - 0.4), which improved the precision and consistency of our model's outputs.
-Lower temperature values reduced randomness in the classification process, permitting the model to focus on the most probable outcomes based on its training data.
-This approach proved particularly effective as higher temperatures might introduce noise or ambiguity.
+With regard to the LLM prompt for the classification, we optimised the process by experimenting with various low-temperature settings (0.2-0.4) which improved the precision and consistency of our model's outputs.
+Lower temperature values reduced randomness in the classification process, allowing the model to focus on the most probable outcomes based on its training data.
+This approach proved particularly effective, as higher temperatures might introduce noise or ambiguity.